14 Mental Diseases

 Severe and persistent mental illness (SPMI) is a group of severe mental health disorders defined in the Diagnostic and Statistical Manual used by mental health professionals to diagnose clients.
 The SPMI category includes Major Depression, Bipolar Disorders, Schizophrenia, and Borderline Personality Disorder.

-A personality disorder is a mental disorder with a rigid and unhealthy pattern of thinking, functioning, and behaving.
-A person with a personality disorder has trouble perceiving and relating to situations and people.
-As a result, it causes significant problems and limitations in relationships, social activities, work, and school.
+A personality disorder is a mental disorder characterized by a rigid and unhealthy pattern of thinking, functioning, and behaving.
+People with personality disorders have trouble perceiving and relating to situations and people.
+As a result, they experience significant problems and limitations in relationships, social activities, work, and school.

 In some cases, the person does not realize his personality disorder because his thinking and behavior seem natural to him, and he may blame others for the challenges he faces.